trustoverip/tswg-acdc-specification/spec/spec.md

 As discussed above, the presence of the `i` field at the top level of the attribute section block makes this a targeted attribute section.
 The AID given by the `i` field value is the target entity called the Issuee.
 The semantics of the Issuee maybe defined by the ACDC EGF (Ecosystem Governance Framework).

-Given the presence of a top-level UUID, `u`, field of the attribute block whose value has sufficient cryptographic entropy, then the top-level SAID, `d`, field of the attribute block provides a secure cryptographic digest of the contents of the attribute block [@Hash].
-An adversary when given both the schema of the attribute block and its SAID, `d`, field, is not able to discover the remaining contents of the attribute block in a computationally feasible manner such as a rainbow table attack [@RB][@DRB].
+Given the presence of a top-level UUID, `u`, field of the attribute block whose value has sufficient cryptographic entropy, then the top-level SAID, `d`, field of the attribute block provides a secure cryptographic digest of the contents of the attribute block [[ref: Hash]].
+An adversary when given both the schema of the attribute block and its SAID, `d`, field, is not able to discover the remaining contents of the attribute block in a computationally feasible manner such as a rainbow table attack [[ref: RB]] ] [[ref: DRB]].
 Therefore, the attribute block's UUID, `u`, field in a compact ACDC enables its attribute block's SAID, `d`, field to securely blind the contents of the attribute block notwithstanding knowledge of the attribute block's schema and SAID, `d` field.
 Moreover, a cryptographic commitment to that attribute block's, SAID, `d`, field does not provide a fixed point of correlation to the attribute field values themselves unless and until there has been a disclosure of those field values.

 To elaborate, when an ACDC includes a sufficiently high entropy UUID, `u`, field at the top level of its attributes block then the ACDC may be considered a private-attributes ACDC when expressed in compact form, that is, the attribute block is represented by its SAID, `d`, field and the value of its top-level Attribute section, `a`, field is the value of the nested SAID, `d`, field from the uncompacted version of the attribute block.
 A verifiable commitment may be made to the compact form of the ACDC without leaking details of the attributes.
 Later disclosure of the uncompacted attribute block may be verified against its SAID, `d`, field that was provided in the compact form as the value of the top-level Attribute section, `a`, field.

-Because the Issuee AID is nested in the attribute block as that block's top-level, Issuee, `i`, field, a presentation exchange (disclosure) could be initiated on behalf of a different AID that has not yet been correlated to the Issuee AID and then only correlated to the Issuee AID after the Disclosee has agreed to the Chain-link confidentiality provisions in the rules section of the private-attributes ACDC [@CLC].
+Because the Issuee AID is nested in the attribute block as that block's top-level, Issuee, `i`, field, a presentation exchange (disclosure) could be initiated on behalf of a different AID that has not yet been correlated to the Issuee AID and then only correlated to the Issuee AID after the Disclosee has agreed to the Chain-link confidentiality provisions in the rules section of the private-attributes ACDC [[ref: CLC]].

 #### Targeted public-attribute section example